laggy-tux/pegasus-Ti/README.md

 **pegasus terminal installer**

+(tested on arch for now... plese test it on ubuntu or any debian based distro and let me know )

+*fork the project if you would like to aswell*

 semi guide to installing pegasus themes and configs and how to scrap metadata for games aswell to create the pegasus.text

 this installer should work on arch,ubuntu(only these for now)